kumu/docs/about/five-minute-quickstart.md

 ### 3. Add your first elements and connections

-You can add elements in three basic ways:
+You can add elements in four ways:

-- By clicking the green "+" button at the bottom of your map
+- Clicking the green "+" button at the bottom of your map and choosing "add element"
-- Importing an XLSX file by clicking the green "+" button at the bottom of your map
+- Importing an XLSX file by clicking the green "+" button at the bottom of your map and choosing "import"
+- Activating sketch mode by clicking the green "+" button and choosing "sketch mode" so that anywhere you click on the map adds an element, and dragging from an element creates a connection
-- Using keyboard shortcuts (hold alt and click anywhere to add an element, hold alt and click and drag from an element to create a connection)
+- Using keyboard shortcuts (hold `alt` and click anywhere to add an element, hold `alt` and click and drag from an element to create a connection)

 ### 4. Get to know how profiles work for elements and connections